kanbanyte/sepa/assessments/sadrr.md

 The publisher-subscriber architecture promotes loose coupling between the perception system and other components.
-By using an asynchronous messaging model, the pub-sub architecture also facilitates real-time communication between multiple components which demand that the sender is not blocked waiting for the response.
+By using an asynchronous messaging model, the pub-sub architecture also facilitates real-time communication between multiple components which demand that the sender is not blocked waiting for the response or blocked for a very short amount of time.

-If the client wishes to extend the capabilities of the robot arm beyond the scope defined in this project, they can easily register new components to the perception system and retrieve visual data without any modification.
+If the client wishes to extend the capabilities of the robot arm beyond the scope defined in this project, they can easily register new components to the perception node and retrieve visual data without any modification or impacts to the rest of the system.

 ## Alternatives